 They took turns washing, drying, and putting away.

-I got clean cookie cutters, they got life skills practice!
+I got clean cutters to use next time, they got life skills practice!

 Do You Use Cookie Cutters as a Learning Tool?